Generator coordinate method for transition-state dynamics in nuclear fission: Examples of GOA Hamiltonians

 \subsection{A parabolic channel}

-In this section we extend the model to include a peaked barrier.
+In this section we extend the model to include a potential barrier.
 We take the shape of the barrier as an inverted parabola, as is often assumed in phenomenological treatments.